DannnyzZ/CipherPurge/README.md

 ### 🎮 Using CipherPurge

-1. Run Powershell as administrator.
-2. Download cipherpurge.py from this link:
+1. Download cipherpurge.py from this link:
 ```sh
 https://github.com/DannnyzZ/CipherPurge/blob/main/cipherpurge.py
 ```
-4. Execute:
+2. Run commandline or powershell and execute:
 ```sh
 python cipherpurge.py
 ```
-3. WARNING!
+WARNING!
 Make sure You provide the correct location of CipherPurge.

-4. Example of use:
+Example of use:
 ```sh
 python C:\Users\Danny\Desktop\cipherpurge.py
 ```